jesperingels/meesterproef-1819/product-biografie/README.md

 At the end of the week I started with the documentation of the project and reflecting on how the project went.

 ## Week 5
+This week we only had three days to finish the application and everything else that had to be done.
+I mainly focused on: Design Rationale, Product Biografie, Reflectie and the presentation for the exposition at the end of the week.